Future Schools and Holistic Education as the Practice of

 The recognition of the psychological value of work in human psychological development is the basis for the organization of schools for humanity.

 A question often asked by critics of holistic education: Does holistic education prepare students for today’s world?
-Many of the problems of the world... our human problems... result from the lack of moral intelligence which derives from over emphasis on competition involving collaboration which is immoral, unintelligent, irresponsible and therefore destructive.
+The individual in the modern technological society must be acquainted with an increasing amount of objective knowledge and so must be able to make responsible decisions for himself in order to survive and adapt to the demands of the society.
+Most of our individual problems and our our collective ... our human problems... result from the lack of moral intelligence which derives from over emphasis on competition involving collaboration which is immoral, unintelligent, irresponsible and therefore destructive.
 Such inadaptive competition is characteristic of the egocentric level of human consciousness and its desire to protect its own self interests.
 Egocentric and immoral or 'unethical' competitiveness cannot be the way to resolve the problems which it created in the first place.
 The way to solve our collective human problems is through competition involving collaboration which is intelligent, responsible, creative and therefore adaptive because it is moral or 'ethical'.
 Ethical competition is characteristic of the moral or ‘spiritual’ level of human consiousness and its concern for the welfare of others.
 For this reason, our survival and continued evolution depends on the choice of philosophical paradigm which underlies the education which we offer to our children.
 We need to implement an educational philosophy which is creative and therefore adaptive because it is based on the need to respect the spiritual nature of the human personality or 'human nature'... to cultivate moral intelligence of moral consciousness or ‘conscience’.
 Morality of creative intelligence is a function of the complete development of the personality based on cultivation of the person’s human potential.
-Education for development of human potentiality is education for development of the person as a whole being or ‘holistic education’.
+Therefore the need for subjective development must be acknowledged, respected and prioritized in the social institutions (family, school etc) which are responsible for our childrens' education.
+Children should be ree to make their learning 'personal' within an adult constructed curriculum.
+They should be allowed to develop the learning skills and mental powers which they need for creative and therefore effective adaptation to ever-changing social conditions.
 So ‘yes’, holistic education does prepare students for today’s world.

 Interactive Book: A Scientific Rationale for Holistic Education